Reboare/security/lxc/containers.md

 root@ubuntu:/home/ubuntu#
 ```

 This can be used quite trivially for container escape, as mounting the root directory in a nested container will mount the hosts container as all lxd commands run on the host.
-While you won't be able to run arbitrary code on the host, you can write and read any file with root privileges, allowing you to, for example, write a new root password in the /etc/shadow folder.

-References:
+## References:

 [https://linuxcontainers.org/lxc/getting-started/](https://linuxcontainers.org/lxc/getting-started/)